WestleyK/ubuntu-backlight/README.md

 <br>

-## Install, Update and Uninstall:
+## Install, Update, and Uninstall:

 ### Install the binary:

-Paste this in your terminal:
+Copy-paste this in your terminal:
 ```
 curl https://raw.githubusercontent.com/WestleyK/ubuntu-backlight/master/easy-install.sh | sh
 ```